kopecmaciej/fox-reader/README.md

    - Voice-to-text capability using Whisper models

 3. **Text-to-Speech with Highlighting System**
-   - Convert any text to natural-sounding speech
+   - Convert any text to natural-sounding speech using Kokoros voices

 4. **Speech Dispatcher Compatibility**
    - Seamless integration with Linux accessibility tools